fpl/guix-configurations/README.md

-# Guix configurations for multple boxes
+# Guix configurations for multiple boxes

-Multiple configurations for both VMs and true laptops of mine are included here.
+Multiple configurations for both VMs and my true laptops are included here.